cs-pub-ro/blockchain-protocols-and-distributed-applications/chapters/introduction/lab/content/explorer/leader.md

 ## Practice

-Open 3 different blocks in 3 different tabs.
+- Open 3 different blocks in 3 different tabs.
 Observe that every time there is another leader.
 Why do you think the system is designed this way?
+- Open 3 different blocks in 3 different tabs on Ethereum [Explorer](https://etherscan.io/).
+Observe that every time there is another leader.